3 years full-time

 There is a really diverse mix of students within the department all from different economic, social and political backgrounds.
 This certainly enhances our learning experience because you can learn so much from the people around you and their opinions, as well from those teaching you.Tu Yuqi, BA Social Policy - April 2016

-As well as preparing you for a career using social policy this degree will also be good preparation if you would like to continue your studies at postgraduate level.
+This course will prepare you for a career which uses social policy.
+The course is also good preparation if you would like to continue your studies at postgraduate level.

 Many of our students use the expertise they gain from their degree to develop careers in the social policy field.
 Recent examples include: